 Private cloud storage vs public cloud storage vs hybrid cloud storage

-We’ve discussed the private cloud storage in depth from the above.
+We’ve discussed what is private cloud storage in depth.

 Now let’s look briefly into the public and hybrid cloud storage and see what’s the differences.